y2kbugger/y2kbugger.github.io/README.md

 - [Slicknav](http://slicknav.com/) for compact menu on mobile.
 Enable by setting configuration variable `ENABLE_SLICKNAV`
 - Google Analytics: use the configuration variable `GOOGLE_ANALYTICS` to set your Google Analytics ID.
 - [Disqus](http://www.disqus.com) integration: use the configuration variable setting the variable `DISQUS_SITENAME`
+- Use `HEAD_EXTRA` to inject customisation elements into HTML head, for example favicon/apple-touch-icon

 Example configuration settings (to put in `pelicanconf.py`):